Dainet/Dainet-Web-Wallet/README.md

 2. Go to the `js` directory and copy config_dist.js to config.js

-3. Update config.js to your contract information as well as etherscan api key (for ropsten you can leave text key).
+3. Update config.js to your contract information, gas price and limit as well as etherscan api key (for ropsten you can leave it).

 ```
 var walletconfig = {